 Originally, the sign stated, “Welcome to Birmingham the Magic City,” but was changed in the 1930s to “Birmingham the Magic City” in order to be more “cosmopolitan.”
 By 1952 the sign had deteriorated to the point that the city was forced to decide whether to pay to fix it or scrap it.
 As rail travel was declining at the time, the suggestion was made to scrap it and invest money in welcome signs at the airport and along highways instead.
 Ultimately, the community was unable to raise the needed funds to save the sign and it was removed and scrapped in June 1952.

-Reverend Fred Shuttlesworth orchestrated his own protest by sitting in the white waiting room at Terminal Station with his wife, Ruby, before boarding a train in 1957.
-Initially stopped at the doors by protestors, Birmingham police safely escorted the Shuttlesworths into the station and later boarded their train to Atlanta.
-White integrationist, Lamar Weaver, who came to congratulate and talk to Shuttlesworth in the waiting room was assaulted by the crowd of protestors as he attempted to return to his car.
+Fred Shuttlesworth orchestrated his own protest by sitting in the white waiting room at Terminal Station with his wife, Ruby, before boarding a train in 1957.
+Initially stopped at the doors by protesters, Birmingham police safely escorted the Shuttlesworths into the station and later boarded their train to Atlanta.
+White integrationist, Lamar Weaver, who came to congratulate and talk to Shuttlesworth in the waiting room was assaulted by the crowd of protesters as he attempted to return to his car.

 From its opening in 1909 through World War II, Terminal Station was busy moving passengers and trains in and out of Birmingham.
 In fact, at its peak it handled up to 52 trains a day!
 Different rail lines competed for service, similar to air travel today.
 During World War II, with extra trains of military troops passing through, the station hosted an estimated 3,000 passengers each day.
 However, after World War II, railway travel quickly declined and was replaced by car and air travel as those options became more convenient and affordable to travelers.